OpenLLM-France/Lucie-dataset-filtering/README.md

 ```

+In the output folder you will find the following folders:

+- `documents`: contain the text, metadata and some metrics but only a subset like in RedPajamaV2
+- `listings`: contain the list of files to process for the next steps
+- `minhashes`: contain the minhashes of the documents
+- `quality_signals`: contain the quality signals of the documents

+Documents are in the same order in each corresponding bucket output between `quality_signals` and `documents`, but not necessarily in the same order as the input dataset (because of multiprocessing).

+Unique id to identify document between the different folders is the `id` field.

 ### 2 - Exact deduplication

 The second script `launch_exact_dedup_LEGI` will compute the quasi-exact deduplication (bloom-filter) of the dataset.
 It will use the exact hashes computed in the previous step.